alicehillier/rainforest-cafe/README.md

 #### **Section Links**

-Towards the bottom of the page, three large images stretch across the screen, with h2 text centered in each with flex.
+Towards the bottom of the page, a grid of three columns holds an image, evenly sized and spaced.
+An h2 is centered in each image.
 The entire image, as well as the text, links to its named page.
+When the user hovers over the image, its opacity is reduced, indicating that is being interacted with.

 #### **Footer**